digital-fabric/modulation/examples/app/README.md

-Using Bundler's [inline gemfile feature](https://bundler.io/v2.0/guides/bundler_in_a_single_file_ruby_script.html), the Modulation is installed automatically.
+Using Bundler's [inline gemfile feature](https://bundler.io/v2.0/guides/bundler_in_a_single_file_ruby_script.html), the Modulation gem is installed automatically.

 In the future, packaging apps will also support: